In search of necessary and sufficient conditions to solve parabolic Anderson model with rough noise: Introduction and main results

+For the fractional noise, the relation between $\al_i$ and the Hurst parameters is given by $\al_i=2-2H_i$, $i=0, 1, \cdots, d$.
+In the above particular cases of Riesz or fractional kernels, Dalang's condition becomes $\al_0=1$ and

-is necessary and sufficient for the existence of the solution to \eqref{PAM}.
-When $\gamma_0(\cdot)$ is integrable, the Dalang's condition \eqref{Dalang} is also proved to be sufficient for the solvability in \cite{HHNT} in the general setting of Gaussian noise.
-Moreover, when $\ga_0(t)=c_\alpha |t|^{-\alpha_0}$ and the spatial covariance $\gamma(\cdot)$ is given by the Riesz potential, the necessity of \eqref{Dalang} has been obtained in \cite{BC2014}.
-Notice that in the fractional noise case, we usually take $\alpha_j=2-2H_j$.
-Thus, the Dalang's condition $\sum_{j=1}^d \al_j <2$ becomes $\sum_{j=1}^d H_j>d-1$.
-As a comparison, we draw the attention to another random evolution model, the hyperbolic Anderson model (HAM) (i.e., we replace $\frac{\partial}{\partial t}$ by $\frac{\partial^2}{\partial t^2}$ in \eqref{PAM}).
-It is known that the Dalang' condition \eqref{Dalang} is a sufficient condition for the solvability of HAM.
+When $\gamma_0(\cdot)$ is locally integrable, the Dalang's condition \eqref{Dalang} is also proved (e.g. \cite{HHNT}) to be sufficient for the solvability of \eqref{PAM} in the general Gaussian noise setting.
+Moreover, when $\ga_0(t)=c_\alpha |t|^{-\alpha_0}$ and the spatial covariance $\gamma(\cdot)$ is given by the Riesz potential, the necessity of \eqref{Dalang} has been verified in \cite{BC2014}.
+Notice that in terms of Hurst parameters, the second one in Dalang's condition \eqref{Dalang2} becomes $H_1, \cdots, H_d\in (1/2, 1)\,, \ \sum_{j=1}^d H_j>d-1$.
+As a comparison, we draw attention to another random evolution model, the hyperbolic Anderson model (HAM) (i.e., we replace $\frac{\partial}{\partial t}$ by $\frac{\partial^2}{\partial t^2}$ in \eqref{PAM}).
+It is known that Dalang's condition \eqref{Dalang} is a sufficient condition for the solvability of HAM.
 The readers are referred to \cite{Balan} and references therein for details.
-During the preparation of this article, Chen, Deya, Song and Tindel in \cite{CDST2021} obtain that
+During the preparation of this article, Chen, Deya, Song, and Tindel in \cite{CDST2021} obtain that

 is the necessary and sufficient condition for HAM to admit a unique Skorohod solution when $\alpha_0\in(0,1)$.
 Moreover, in the case of Riesz kernel or (regular) fractional noise, \eqref{CDST_Condi} is equivalent to $\alpha_0+\alpha<3$ or $\alpha_0+\sum_{j=1}^d \alpha_j<3$.